afiafahmida/afiadona/README.md

-- 👋 Hi, I’m @afiadona
+- 👋 Hi, I’m Dona
-- 👀 I’m interested in Competitive Programming
+- 👀 I’m interested in Weird Scientific Phenomena
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning Code Refactoring
 -
-- 📫

 <!---
 afiadona/afiadona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.